aaronzq/note-gitbook/optics/point-spread-function.md

 v = \frac{2\pi sin(\alpha)}{\lambda _0}r \
 $$

-where $ \rho $ is normalized radial coordinate at the pupil, which ranges in [0,1]. $ \alpha $ is the angle of the light cone entering the lens emitted from the object, which is associated with NA and regarded as constant due to a shallow depth of interest. $ r $ is the radius of the subject in FOV in polar coordiante.
+where $\rho$ is normalized radial coordinate at the pupil, which ranges in [0,1]. $\alpha$ is the angle of the light cone entering the lens emitted from the object, which is associated with NA and regarded as constant due to a shallow depth of interest. $ r $ is the radius of the subject in FOV in polar coordiante.

 ## Lateral PSF: